-Starbucks CEO Steps Down
+Starbucks CEO Will Step Down

 He took the company from 17 stores to 165 when it went public in 1992.

 The biggest growth spike in Starbucks stock took place after 2008, when Howard Schultz returned as CEO.
 He had stepped down in 2000 but remained on as Chairman of the Board.
-Once he returned, the company shot up to its current level above the $80 billion dollar mark in an almost perfectly upward trajectory.
+Once he returned, the company shot up to its current level above the $80 billion mark in an almost perfectly upward trajectory.
 Although some companies struggled through the recession, Starbucks stock climbed and climbed.

 Instead of just serving coffee, Howard Schultz wanted to create a culture around it.
 Patti Williams of the Wharton School of business at the University of Pennsylvania explained how he transformed the social perception of coffee from something you brew at home to a savory treat.